MehSalhi/ARN-Labos/Labo04/ARN-Report-Labo04.md

 Outputs: 10 classes (numbers between 0 and 9)

-Activation function: sigmoid
+Activation function: ReLu

 Activation function for output layer: softmax

-Neurons in hidden layer: 25
+Neurons in hidden layer: 5

 Batch size: 256

 Number of epoch: 50

+The following calculations are made for the fully connected MLP part.

-The model has 144 inputs, 1 hidden layer that contains 25 neurons and 10 outputs.
-The number of weights between the inputs and the hidden layer is 144 * 25 = 3600.
-The number of weights between the hidden layer and the outputs is 25\* 10 = 2500.
-The total number of weights is 6100.
+The model has 144 inputs, 1 hidden layer that contains 5 neurons and 10 outputs.
+The number of weights between the inputs and the hidden layer is 144 * 5 = 720.
+The number of weights between the hidden layer and the outputs is 5 * 10 = 50.
+The total number of weights is 770.

+The model has 5 + 10 = 15 bias (one per neuron).

 > Fashion_MNIST.ipynb

-Inputs:
+Inputs: 144 for the fully connected MLP and a 28 X 28 pixels image as input for the features extraction part.
+The 28 X 28 image is passed through 1 features extraction layer which work with 28 X 28 images.
+The result is then flattened into a vector of 1764 values.
+Those values are passe as inputs to the fully connected MLP.

 Outputs: 10 classes (numbers between 0 and 9)

-Activation function:
+Activation function: ReLu

 Activation function for output layer: softmax

-Neurons in hidden layer:
+Neurons in hidden layer: 100

-Batch size:
+Batch size: 4096

-Number of epoch:
+Number of epoch: 100

+The following calculations are made for the fully connected MLP part.

+The model has 1764 inputs, 1 hidden layer that contains 100 neurons and 10 outputs.
+The number of weights between the inputs and the hidden layer is 1764 * 100 = 176400.
+The number of weights between the hidden layer and the outputs is 100 * 10 = 1000.
+The total number of weights is 177400.

+The model has 100 + 10 = 110 bias (1 per neurons).

 # Deep Neural Networks